 All tourists must have a visa to travel to Nepal except for Indian Nationality.
 Nepal entry visa can be obtained on arrival at the international airport or any overland borders of Nepal from India or China (Tibet).
-Nepali consulate and embassies from overseas also issue visas.
-You need to have at least 6 months' valid passport to issue the visa for Nepal.
-Any foreign nationalities can get a visa on arrival if they are legal.
-But except for the people from Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan and Syria will not get a visa on arrival so must grant a visa before arrival from Nepal embassies or diplomatic missions from allocated countries.
+Nepali consulates and embassies from overseas also issue visas.
+It would be best to have at least six months of valid passports to issue the permit for Nepal.
+Any foreign nationalities can get a ticket on arrival if they are legal.
+But except for, people from Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan, and Syria will not get a visa on arrival, so they must grant a permit before coming from Nepal embassies or diplomatic missions from allocated countries.

 Getting visa and cost:

-You need to fill out the visa application form at the International airport or any Land crossing borders of Nepal with a valid passport and photograph.
-The application form will be available at the arrival hall or some airline provides the form on the plane.
-For people with electronic passports, there are visa registration machines that inserting your passport, will fill the visa form automatically.
-If it is a busy flight landing time, there should be a long queue for a visa, so it may take about an hour.
+You must complete the visa application form at the International airport or any Land crossing the borders of Nepal with a valid passport and photograph.
+The application form will be available at the arrival hall, or some airlines will provide the form on the plane.
+For people with electronic passports, visa registration machines inserting your passport will fill the visa form automatically.
+If it is a busy flight landing time, there should be a long visa queue, so that it may take about an hour.
 Here is the details coast of a tourist visa:

 - 30 USD for 15 days.

-There is no visa fee for the children if they are below 10 years.
-Euro, Swish frank, Pound Sterling, US, Canadian, Hong Kong, Singapore, Australian dollar, and Japanese Yen are accepted at the airport equivalent of USD for the payment at International Airport of Nepal.
+The children have no visa fee if they are below ten years old.
+Euro, Swish frank, Pound Sterling, US, Canadian, Hong Kong, Singapore, Australian dollar, and Japanese Yen are accepted at the airport equivalent of USD for payment at the International Airport of Nepal.
 Only USD requires payment for the visa within any land borders of Nepal.
-Credit cards, Nepali and Indian currency neither are also not accepted.
-If you are travelling to China (Tibet), Bhutan or India through Nepal and back to Nepal from those places, you need to change your single entry visa to multiple visas from the Nepal immigration office.
+Credit cards, Nepali, and Indian currency neither are also not accepted.
+If you travel to China (Tibet), Bhutan, or India through Nepal and back to Nepal from those places, you must change your single entry visa to multiple visas from the Nepal immigration office.
 It coasts 20 USD.